Fenris42/Fenris42.github.io/Game_Modding.md

 ### Map Layout:
 1) A lush starting area with [berry patches](https://timberborn.wiki.gg/wiki/Berries){:target="_blank"} for plentiful food, nearby trees for construction and a river for [water wheels](https://timberborn.wiki.gg/wiki/Water_Wheel){:target="_blank"}.

-2) A deep water reservoir thats easy to dam.
+2) A deep water reservoir that's easy to dam.
 Surrounded by a bounty of berries and trees for construction [irrigated](https://timberborn.wiki.gg/wiki/Fluids#Irrigation){:target="_blank"} through early droughts.
-- However, [badwater](https://timberborn.wiki.gg/wiki/Badwater){:target="_blank"} (11) will start creeping towards the intake increasing water toxicity.
-This presents a gentle challenge for the player to overcome and encouranges them to start thinking about this map's meta.
+- However, [badwater](https://timberborn.wiki.gg/wiki/Badwater){:target="_blank"} (11) will start creeping towards the intake, increasing water toxicity.
+This presents a gentle challenge for the player to overcome and encourages them to start thinking about this map’s meta.

 3) A short river to build industry and [water wheels](https://timberborn.wiki.gg/wiki/Water_Wheel){:target="_blank"} for power.

-4) An easy area to expand to for a early game farms, to be later replaced by industry.
+4) An easy area to expand to for early game farms, to be later replaced by industry.

 5/6)  Nearby islands easy to expand to.
 These islands were made with farming in mind, with their dammable water sources for [irrigation](https://timberborn.wiki.gg/wiki/Fluids#Irrigation){:target="_blank"} and easy to clear foliage.